nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    - Help with debugging data retrieval issues
    - Suggesting alternative approaches when primary methods fail

+Here's where LLMs shine: when you're stuck on "how do I get daily treasury yield data?" or "why is this API call failing?", an LLM can often point you in the right direction faster than searching documentation.
+But—and this is crucial—always verify the code it generates actually works and gets you the data you need.

 ### Data Cleaning and Preparation

+This is where the real work happens.
+Nobody talks about data cleaning in finance courses because it's not glamorous, but I'm going to spend serious time on it because this is where most mistakes occur.

 #### Common Data Issues in Finance